vippsas/vipps-developers/faqs/common-errors-faq.md

 Partners that use
 [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)
-can also get this error if the partner itself is deactivated, even though the sale unit (that it is acting on behalf of) is active.
+can also get this error if the partner itself is deactivated, even though the sales unit (that it is acting on behalf of) is active.

 **Please note:** We no longer automatically deactivate test merchants.
-Merchants can also create new sale units in the test environment on [portal.vipps.no](https://portal.vipps.no).
+Merchants can also create new sales units in the test environment on [portal.vipps.no](https://portal.vipps.no).

 See: [Error codes](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#error-codes).

 ## Why do I get "Merchant Not Allowed for Ecommerce Payment"?

-This error occurs if you attempt to use the Vipps eCom API with a sale unit (MSN) that is only approved for the Vipps Login API.
+This error occurs if you attempt to use the Vipps eCom API with a sales unit (MSN) that is only approved for the Vipps Login API.

-Vipps does not do the same checks for sale units that do not make payments, so to use the eCom API you need to order "Vipps på nett" on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the Vipps eCom API.
+Vipps does not do the same checks for sales units that do not make payments, so to use the eCom API you need to order "Vipps på nett" on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the Vipps eCom API.

-All sale units that have been approved for the Vipps eCom API can also use the Vipps Login API, but not the other way around.
+All sales units that have been approved for the Vipps eCom API can also use the Vipps Login API, but not the other way around.

 See: